TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 > [Note] You cannot change the listener protocol, load balancer port, and instance port.

+#### Manage Certificate
+For listeners using the TERMINATED_HTTPS protocol, you can manage multiple certificates in the **Certificates** tab of the listener details screen.

+##### View Certificates
+1. Click the **Listeners** tab in the load balancer details screen.
+2. Select the TERMINATED_HTTPS listener for which you want to manage certificates.
+3. Click the **Certificates** tab in the listener details screen.
+4. You can view the following information in the list of registered certificates:
+- **Name**: certificate name
+- **Expiration Date**: certificate expiration date and number of days remaining until expiration

+##### Add Certificates
+1. Click **+ Add Certificate** button in the **Certificates** tab of the listener details screen.
+2. Select whether to use the Certificate Manager.
+- **Enable**: select from the list of certificates registered in the Certificate Manager.
+- **Disable**: register by directly uploading the certificate and private key files.
+3. After reviewing the warning message, select the checkbox and click **OK**.

+> [Caution] Adding a certificate will restart the load balancer.
+Existing sessions will be maintained during the restart process, but new sessions will not be processed (about less than 1 second).
+Therefore, we recommend changing during a time that will not impact the service.

+##### Change the Default Certificate
+1. In the **Certificate** tab of the listener details screen, click the **Change Default Certificate** button.
+2. Select the certificate to use as the default certificate.
+3. After reviewing the warning message, select the checkbox and click **OK**.

+> [Caution] Changing the default certificate will restart the load balancer.
+During the restart process, existing sessions will be maintained, but new sessions will not be processed (about less than 1 second).
+Therefore, we recommend changing during a time that will not impact the service.

+##### Delete a Certificate
+1. In the **Certificate** tab of the listener details screen, select the certificate to be deleted.
+2. Click **Delete Certificate** button.
+3. After reviewing the warning message, select the checkbox and click **OK**.

+> [Caution] The default certificate cannot be deleted.
+To delete the default certificate, you must first change another certificate to the default and then delete it.

+> [Caution] Deleting a certificate will restart the load balancer.
+During the restart process, existing sessions will be maintained, but new sessions cannot be processed (about 1 second).
+Therefore, we recommend performing the process during a time that will not impact the service.

+### Custom Response Guide

+You can configure custom responses in the load balancer listener.
+Using custom responses, you can directly deliver custom messages or HTML content to users when a specific HTTP error code occurs.

+#### View and Configure Custom Responses

+1. Click the **Listeners** tab on the load balancer details screen.
+2. Select the listener for which you want to configure a custom response.
+3. On the listener details screen, click **View/Change Custom Response Settings**.
+4. You can enter and confirm the following items:
+   - **Response Code**: select the HTTP status code to which the custom response will be applied.
+(Supported codes: 400, 403, 408, 500, 502, 503, 504)
+   - **Content Type**: select the Content-Type of the response to be delivered to the user.
+(Choose from `text/html`, `text/plain`, `application/json`, `application/javascript`, and `text/css`)
+   - **Response Body**: enter the body of the response to be displayed to the user. (up to 1,024 characters.
+The content can be HTML, text, or any other format, depending on the content type.)
+5. After entering each item, click **Confirm** to generate the response.
+The generated response can be viewed in the list.

+#### Delete a Custom Response

+- You can delete a created custom response by selecting it from the list and clicking **Delete** button.
+- If an error code corresponding to the deleted response occurs, the default system response will be displayed.

+> [Note] Each error code can only be registered as a custom response once within the same listener.

+> [Caution] When adding, modifying, or deleting a custom response, the listener may briefly restart (less than 1 second).
+Therefore, we recommend changing during a time when service impact is minimal.

+### Guide to X-Forwarded Header Configuration

+You can view and change the X-Forwarded header settings on a load balancer listener.
+The X-Forwarded header is used to forward the client's source information (protocol, port, IP address) to the backend server.

+#### View and Configure the X-Forwarded Header

+1. Click the **Listener** tab on the load balancer details screen.
+2. Select the listener for which you want to configure the X-Forwarded header.
+3. On the **Basic Information** tab on the listener details screen, click **View/Change Settings** button under the **X-Forwarded Header** section.
+4. You can configure the following:
+   - **X-Forwarded-Proto**: set whether to forward the protocol (http or https) used by the client to the backend server.
+Select either **Enable** or **Disable**.
+   - **X-Forwarded-Port**: set whether to forward the port number the client connected to to the backend server.
+Select either **Enable** or **Disable**.
+   - **X-Forwarded-for**: set whether to forward the client's original IP address to the backend server.
+Select either **Enable** or **Disable**.
+5. After configuring each item, check the box in the warning message and click **OK** to apply the settings.

+> [Caution] Changing the X-Forwarded header settings will cause the load balancer to restart.
+Existing sessions will be maintained during the restart process, but new sessions cannot be processed (about less than 1 second).
+Therefore, we recommend changing during a time when the service will not be affected.

 #### Delete Listeners
 To delete a listener, click Delete: cannot delete, though, if the load balancer has only one listener.